Rational Structures on Automorphic Representations: Cohomologically Induced Standard Modules

-As to (iii), we may assume that $M$ admits $\lambda$ as an extremal weight, i.e.\ $M$ is of highest weight $w(\lambda)$ (for suitable $w\in W(\lieg_\CC,\lieh)$.
-Then (iii) follows again by Theorem 7.237 of loc.\ cit. \end{proof}
+As to (c), we may assume that $M$ admits $\lambda$ as an extremal weight, i.e.\ $M$ is of highest weight $w(\lambda)$ (for suitable $w\in W(\lieg_\CC,\lieh)$.
+Then (c) follows again by Theorem 7.237 of loc.\ cit. \end{proof}

 Consider any reductive group $K\subseteq K_\infty\subseteq G$ defined over $F$ with the property that $K_\infty$ is contained in $Z\cdot K$, where $Z\subseteq G$ denotes the center. \begin{corollary} For each integral dominant weight $\lambda$, and each absolutely irreducible rational $G$-representation $M$ of highest weight $\lambda$, defined over $F_0(\lambda)$, we have for any $q\in\ZZ$ a natural isomorphism